liamkillion/REA-assessment/READEME.md

 -NEED THE SLIDER TO ANIMATE
-facts and figures-animation tbd (resize? fade in from LtoR? fade in randomly?) on stack plan, rows highlight on hover, display image in grid, image is cropped at higher levels -ROWS HIGHLIGHT, NEED TO CHANGE COLOR TO YELLOW, HIGHLIGHT IMAGE IN STACKPLAN form needs a submit button
+facts and figures-animation tbd (resize? fade in from LtoR? fade in randomly?) on stack plan, rows highlight on hover, display image in grid, image is cropped at higher levels -ROWS HIGHLIGHT, NEED TO CHANGE COLOR TO #E2C188, HIGHLIGHT IMAGE IN STACKPLAN form needs a submit button